Process management

 Different channels have different limitations around the information that your AI Agent can automatically gather.

-For example, your AI Agent can gather a customer’s phone number if they’re calling it, but not if they’re using a social media channel to chat with it.
+For example, your AI Agent can gather an end user’s phone number if they’re calling it, but not if they’re using a social media channel to chat with it.
 As a result, some conversations may have some information associated with them that others don’t.
 See Metavariables for more details.

 The different types of variables can come in handy in the following situations: